elena-faillace/manifolds-remapping/README.md

     - :white_large_square: e.
 Example of cells remapping (events over traces) over two sessions
     - :large_orange_diamond: f.
 Show the tuning curves ordered for one session and the another.
 Should generalised to all the recordings of an animal+fov together

-- `fig2.ipynb`: plots with main results, presentation of the model and usage to decode position across sessions.
+- `fig2`: plots with main results, presentation of the model and usage to decode position across sessions.
     - :white_check_mark: a.
 Given an animal+fov I plotted the tuning curves embedding pre and post alignment (taking only the common neurons)
         - TODO: need to update the analysis with registred neurons across days.
 Could make multiple plots for within day aligment and across days
     - :white_check_mark: b.
 Show tuning curves before and after alignment.
-Specifically, shows the tuning curves without alignment of all the common neurons.
-Then shows the activity of all sessions projected on the neural space of the reference session (all neurons of reference session)
+Specifically, shows the tuning curves without alignment (for all  common neurons); then shows the activity of all sessions projected on the neural space of the reference session (all neurons of reference session).
-    - :large_orange_diamond: c.
-Show how well tuning curves 'predicted' correlate with the real tuning curves.
-Show while keeping out the neurons from the alignment.
+    - :white_check_mark: c.
+Show how well tuning curves from the reference session 'predict' the real tuning curves of all the other sessions (using only common neurons).
+Specifically, look at the correlation, the cosine similarity and the R2.
-    - :white_large_square: d.
+    - :large_orange_diamond: d.
+Show how the model applied to the firing rates can predict the position of the animal across all sessions.

+- `fig3`: plots that show the robustness of the model.
+    - :white_large_square: a.
+Show by keeping out a neuron how its actvity is stll recovered by its relationship to the manifold.

 ## Other files